PCdurham/SEE_ICE/README.md

 ## Description

-The methods and code provided here allows pixel-level semantic classification of Sentinel-2 imagery, adapted from the CSC workflow originally designed to classify aerial imagery of rivers (original source code: https://github.com/geojames/CNN-Supervised-Classification).
-Its intended application is the classification of glacial landscapes and was specifically trained on imagery containing marine-terminating outlet glaciers in Greenland using seven classes:
+The methods and code provided here allow pixel-level semantic classification of Sentinel-2 imagery, adapted from the CSC workflow originally designed to classify aerial imagery of rivers (original source code: https://github.com/geojames/CNN-Supervised-Classification).
+Its intended application is the classification of glacial landscapes and phase one CNNs have been trained specifically on imagery containing marine-terminating outlet glaciers in Greenland, using the following seven classes:
 1. Open Water
 1. Bergy Water
 1. Mélange